SimVascular/simvascular.github.io/documentation/svfsiplus/solver-input-file/equation_parameters/readme.md

 <h4 id="viscosity_parameters"> Viscosity Subsection </h4>
 The <i>Viscosity Subsection</i> of the <i>Equation Section</i> or <i>Domain Subsection</i> defines
-the parameters for the viscosty model used by fluid and stokes equations.
+the parameters for the viscosity model used by fluid and stokes equations.

 The <i>Viscosity Subsection</i> is organized as follows
 <div style="background-color: #F0F0F0; padding: 10px; border: 1px solid #d0d0d0; border-left: 1px solid #d0d0d0">